awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.SingleItem.md

 WHERE Artist='No One You Know' AND SongTitle = 'Call Me Today'
 ```

-You can modify this query to retrieve only a subset of the columns:
+You can modify this query to retrieve only a subset of the columns\.

 ```
 SELECT AlbumTitle, Year, Price